khulnasoft-lab/design.khulnasoft.com/contents/usability/feature-management.md

 ## Discovery moments

-[Feature discovery](/usability/feature-discovery) moments are notices presented in the UI that inform users of additional features.
-These could be features available in higher tiers, or free features that unlock significant value to users.
+[Feature discovery](/usability/feature-discovery) moments are notices presented in the UI that inform a user of additional features.
+These could be features available in higher tiers, or free features that unlock significant value to a user.

 ### Highlighting higher tier features